maximkiesel1/Exploratory_Data_Analysis_Mental_Health/README.md

 There are 3 files in this repository:
 - ReadMe: General project overview
 - data.csv: the dataset for the analysis
-- Global_Suicide_Analysis1.ipynb: the juypter notebook for this analysis
+- Global_Suicide_Analysis.ipynb: the juypter notebook for this analysis

 ## The Analysis